yashpatil06/SIH/README.md

 CODE RELATED TO SIH PROJECT

-Problem Statement Title - Queuing models in OPDs/ availability of beds/ admission of patients.
-A hospital based solution is ideal which can be integrated with city wide module
+Problem Statement Title - Virtual Voice Assistant Sara for the Handicap and Blind People to Make Them Use of Desktop

-PROJECT DISCRIPTION - Technological solution as per queuing models in OPDs/availability of beds/admission of patients would be one area.
-Study of dispensation of various types of medicines/consumables and Inventory management modules at hospital level are key areas requiring support.
-NIC has already developed some modules but their implementation in Delhi is yet to be started.
-A hospital based solution is ideal which can be integrated with city wide module may be required.
+PROJECT DISCRIPTION -a voice-controlled virtual assistant designed to help handicapped and blind individuals use desktop computers.
+It enables users to perform tasks like browsing, managing files, and using applications through voice commands, making technology more accessible and inclusive for those with disabilities.

-Organization - Government of NCT of Delhi
+Organization - Ministry of Education's Innovation Cell (MIC)

-Theme - MedTech / BioTech / HealthTech
+Theme - SMART AUTOMATION